vsagae/impact-ec/README.md

 Evaluating how different approaches to obtain environmental kernels can impact predictive ability

 # data
-The dataset is a subset from SoyNAM (Soybean Nested Association Mapping) and was initially loaded using the R package "SoyNAM".
+The dataset is a subset from SoyNAM (Soybean Nested Association Mapping) and was initially loaded using the R package "SoyNAM" (Xavier et al., 2022).